Alopecia (Hair Loss) is the most common skin disorder which is characterized by a partial or complete loss of hair on the pets body.

 Acquired hair loss – This is a result of underlying or secondary diseases of the skin, endocrine abnormalities, immunity system disorders, neurological and lymphatic system conditions, bacterial, viral or parasitic infections, accidents, injury, poisoning, trauma and diet or nutritional deficiencies which cause hormonal imbalances.

 All pets are susceptible to hair loss.
-Dogs with existing diseases and conditions, pregnant females are at high risk.
+Cats with existing diseases and conditions, pregnant females are at high risk.

-Certain dog breeds are highly susceptible to this condition.
+Certain cat breeds are highly susceptible to this condition.